thegedge/personal-site/_posts/dev/2013-12-02-lets-tri-to-speed-things-up.md

 title: Let's Tri To Speed Things Up
 category: dev
 tags: [c++, graphics, voxels]
+description: >-
+  How I improved performance by using visibility testing to reduce the number of triangles needed to render.
 ---

 The second post in my voxel journey will just be a short one.
 I was pretty happy with a small